Vikingeets/advancedtouch/README.md

 -z
 	Display various statistics while solving and on the winning rotation.
 Useful for development, probably less so for normal users.
 Ignored in stepwise mode

-There are three quality options:
+There are four quality options:

 -q	(the default)
 	In single or multi mode, will show the chance of an HQ synth.
 In solve mode, will try to maximize the HQ percentage chance